Social Icons

 Directed by Wolfgang Reitherman

-The last animated movie produced by Walt Disney also ranks as one of the best animated production from the mouse house.
+The last animated movie produced by Walt Disney also ranks as one of the best productions from the mouse house.

-The movie has it all, songs, comedy, action, drama and love.
-What is there not to like in watching this animated feature?
+The movie has it all: songs, comedy, action, drama, and love.
+What’s not to like about this animated feature?

-You can watch it now (based on that fact you have seen it as a child) and still find yourself singing along.
+You can watch it now (assuming you’ve seen it as a child) and still find yourself singing along.

-Walt Disney’s adaptation of Rudyard Kipling’s book of the same name is so good that a live adaptation done in 2016 of this 1967 adaptation was met with positive reviews.
-The Jungle Book (2016) also featured the same songs and following a near similar path in the story like the 1967 adaption.
-It was a box office hit.
+Walt Disney’s adaptation of Rudyard Kipling’s The Jungle Book is so well done that the 2016 live-action adaptation of this 1967 classic received positive reviews.
+The 2016 version also featured the same songs and followed a nearly identical story path, becoming a box office hit.

-Rudyard Kipling’s The Jungle Book tells the tale of a young boy named Mowgli.
-Mowgli is an orphan who was raised by wolves.
+Rudyard Kipling’s The Jungle Book tells the tale of a young boy named Mowgli, an orphan raised by wolves.

-As the movie’s tale goes, Bagheera a black panther found Mowgli and gave him to a wolf mother to be raised as one of her cubs.
+In the movie’s version, Bagheera, a black panther, finds Mowgli and gives him to a wolf mother to raise as one of her cubs.

-Still a young boy, Mowgli has become accustomed to life in the jungle.
-When his life was threatened by Shere Khan, a man-eating Bengal tiger.
+As a young boy, Mowgli becomes accustomed to life in the jungle.
+However, his safety is threatened by Shere Khan, a man-eating Bengal tiger.

-It was decided that Mowgli must be taken to the Man-Village for his own safety.
-Bagheera volunteered to be the one to take him back.
+It’s decided that Mowgli must be taken to the Man-Village for his own protection, and Bagheera volunteers to escort him.

-We also get to meet King Louie, Louie is an orangutan and leader of the primates who wants to be able to make fire and believes Mowgli knows how.
+We also meet King Louie, an orangutan and leader of the primates, who wants to learn how to make fire and believes Mowgli holds the secret.

-Mowgli also encounters other animals and the movie had enough fun time to keep you glued.
-Fit for any time of the week with the family, The Jungle Book from Disney is to me the best adaptation of Rudyard Kipling’s book.
+Mowgli encounters many other animals along the way, and the movie has enough fun and excitement to keep you glued to the screen.
+Perfect for family viewing any time of the week, Disney’s The Jungle Book is, to me, the best adaptation of Rudyard Kipling’s book.

 0 comments: